 The University will provide educational programs discussing prevention and education of alcohol and other drugs and their effects.
 Additionally, the institution provides confidential counseling services to students who are experiencing alcohol or drug abuse problems.
-For more information about counseling services or to set up an appointment, call 744-2255, see the Dean of Students, the Residence Life Manager or talk to your academic advisor.
+For more information about counseling services or to set up an appointment, call 744-2255.
 No alcohol can be possessed or consumed in Benedictine University housing areas.
 Illegal use, possession or distribution of alcohol or other drugs leading to prosecution by city, county or state officials can result in legal sanctions as well as fines and/or incarceration.
 In addition, students found to be in possession of illegal drugs may be jeopardizing their access to financial aid resources.

 Alcohol in any dosage can impair judgment, coordination and mental functioning, leading to potentially harmful situations for the person using alcohol and those around them.
 Statistics show that alcohol abuse is involved in a majority of violent behaviors on college campuses, including rape, vandalism, fights, and driving under the influence.
 Continued use can cause deterioration of vital organs.
 Use and abuse of other drugs also leads to impaired judgment and severe depression.
 Prolonged use of a chemical agent can lead to permanent damage to the human body.

 Benedictine University and Springfield College offers individuals with fully documented disabilities reasonable accommodations to support full participation in educational programs and events, university activities, and student services.
-Students who wish to receive accommodations are required to contact the Resource Center to request accommodations.
+Students who wish to receive accommodations are required to contact the Campus Administrator.
 All information regarding requests and self-disclosure are handled with the strictest of confidentiality.

 In the event of unsafe driving conditions, or other extreme weather conditions that may make classroom attendance dangerous or unhealthy, the campus may close.
 In the event of closings, a decision will be made by 6:30 am for daytime classes and 4:00 pm for evening classes.
 Notice of closings will be on the main-line auto answer message and reported on local media outlets.
 If the campus does not close but a student feels road conditions are unsafe or that you are unable to attend due to weather prohibitions, the student is responsible for informing their instructor and for completing any missed work.
 A directory of faculty phone extensions and email addresses is available on the website.

 It is our express policy to be sensitive to the diverse needs of all students.
 In the interest of assuring a non-disruptive learning environment for all students, students' minor children are not permitted on campus unattended.
-Children are not permitted in classrooms during classes or in the Resource Center.
+Children are not permitted in classrooms during classes.

 Several federal regulations have been adopted that have as their purpose the protection of students' rights.
 Of particular interest are the following: